Queen talks to Harrogate girl about 'wicked' attack as she visits hospital treating Manchester wounded

 She met scores of staff who had worked through the night, shaking hands and sharing words with many, before visiting a ward where four young girls who were injured in the concert blast are recovering.

-The Queen told 140-year-old victim Evie Mills, from Harrogate, and her parents: "It's dreadful.
+The Queen told 14-year-old victim Evie Mills, from Harrogate, and her parents: "It's dreadful.
 Very wicked.
 To target that sort of thing."

 Evie had got tickets to the concert as a birthday present.